M-Functionals of Multivariate Scatter: Introduction

-with $\bSigma_i(P) \in \R^{q(i)\times q(i)}$.
+with $\bSigma_i(P) \in\R^{q(i)\times q(i)}$.
 Unfortunately, the $M$-functionals just mentioned do not have this property.
 However, as explained later, any reasonable $M$-functional of scatter has the block independence property when it is applied to the symmetrized distribution $\LL(X - X')$ with independent random vectors $X, X' \sim P$.
-This trick is used by many authors, e.g.\ , , , and .
+(Here and throughout $\LL(Y)$ denotes the distribution of a random variable $Y$, and $Y \sim Q$ is shorthand for ``$Y$ has distribution $Q$''.)
+Note also that the symmetrized distribution $\LL(X - X')$ is centered around $0 \in\R^q$, so we may avoid the estimation of a location parameter and focus on estimation of scatter only.
+This trick is used by many authors, e.g.\ Croux et al.\ (\citeyear {Croux_etal_1994}), D\"umbgen (\citeyear{Duembgen_1998}), Sirki\"a et al.\ (\citeyear{Sirkiae_etal_2007}), Nordhausen et al.\ (\citeyear {Nordhausen_etal_2008}) and Tyler et al.\ (\citeyear{Tyler_etal_2009}).\looseness=1